I hope you are enjoying my new Selah book. I’ve decided to make it easier to read by placing the new version of Chapter 1 here.

 The sun was not up yet.
 Faint wisps of pink and orange clouds like feathers drifted above the east.
 Selah looked up at them between the open wooden window blinds.

 Her mobile Tech device blinked red, drawing her eyes to it.
-She sat up and reached for it, staring at its luminescent blue screen that glowed with particles of light.
-The red light pulsed through it, telling her that it would not stop until she checked the message that waited for her.
+She reached for it, staring at its luminescent screen that glowed with particles of blue light.
+Red light pulsed through it, telling her that it would not stop until she checked the message that waited for her.

 Jessie had texted her in the middle of the night again.
 Jess preferred the Low-Tech system of contact, avoiding RTVC (Real-Time Video Calls).
 “Mom, I don’t believe in the Maker because I keep asking Him for a Miracle, and He does not give me one,” the black letters read against the pale blue screen.